Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon -

 Regency Belle

-Regency Belle was built as a RYMS (British Yacht Mine Sweeper) in the USA during the war.
+Regency Belle was built as a RYMS (British Yacht Mine Sweeper) in the USA during the war, and served with the Royal Navy as HMS Radcliffe.
 As Regency Belle, she ran at Brighton in 1951, but moved to Scarborough in 1952.
 In 1954 the Regal Lady had joined the Round's fleet at Scarborough, which then had four excursion ships for this season only.
 Regency Belle moved to Torquay for the 1955 season, leaving three ships Coronia (1), Yorkshire Lady and Regal Lady at Scarborough.
 At Torquay she initially ran for the Torbay Cruising Company along with Pride of the Dart.
 Both vessels were acquired by the Western Lady Ferry service, although Regency Belle was sold on without being placed in service.
-She was bought by a Lowestoft company for offshore support, but caught fire and sank a few months later.
+She was bought by a Lowestoft company in 1963 for offshore support, and was renamed Regency.

 Postcard of Regency Belle